RickTee/dirtool/README.md

 again it will load the config file to generate the buttons.
 Lef click on any button causes touch to create a file in your home dir called knight.txt, middle click any button removes that file.

-Name is not fixed in stone atm.
+Name is not fixed in stone.